Skip to main content

 PKI complexity.
 Setting up and managing the certificate infrastructure is non-trivial.
 You need relationships with a V2G Root CA, certificate provisioning services, and your roaming partners' PKI.

 Roaming interoperability.
-Plug & Charge across different networks requires all parties to trust the same V2G Root CA. Cross-root trust is still being standardized.
+Plug & Charge across different networks requires all parties to trust the same V2G Root CA, on top of the OCPI roaming connections between CPOs and eMSPs.
+Cross-root trust is still being standardized.

 Before pilot, make sure each dependency has an owner: